maistra/maistra-test-tool/README.md

 ## Testing Prerequisite

+1. User can access a running OpenShift cluster from command line.
-1. Maistra has been installed on an OpenShift OCP4 cluster.
+2. Service Mesh Control Plane (SMCP) has been installed on an OpenShift cluster.
+The SMCP is in namespace `istio-system` and the SMCP name is `basic`
+3. An `oc` client has been installed.
+User has completed CLI login an OCP cluster as an admin user.
+Run `oc login -u [user] -p [token] --server=[OCP API server]`
-2. Several test cases require nginx or mongoDB running on OCP4 and we need to configure additional scc permission for them after login as a cluster admin user.
+4. Several test cases require nginx or mongoDB running on OCP4 and we need to configure additional scc permission for them after login as a cluster admin user.
    ```
    $ oc login -u kubeadmin -p [token] --server=[OCP API server]
-   $ chmod +x scripts/setup_ocp_scc_anyuid.sh;
    $ scripts/setup_ocp_scc_anyuid.sh
    ```
-3. Completed CLI login an OCP cluster as a regular user.
-Run `oc login -u [user] -p [token] --server=[OCP API server]` login command in a shell.
-4. For the test case using JWT token, the system needs python3 installed to be able to run the python script.

 ## Testing
 - All test cases and testdata are in the `tests` directory.
-- The test cases include several changes for an OpenShift environment.
-Currently, those changes will not work in origin Kubernetes environments.
 - To run all the test cases: `go test -timeout 3h -v`.
 It is required to use the `-timeout` flag.
 Otherwise, the go test by default will fall into panic after 10 minutes.
-- In order to save results in a junit report, we can run a go test command with "github.com/jstemmer/go-junit-report", e.g.
+- In order to save results in a XML report, we can run a go test command with "github.com/jstemmer/go-junit-report", e.g.
     ```
     $ cd tests
     $ export GODEBUG=x509ignoreCN=0